Thirza Cuthand is an Indian Within the Meaning of the Indian Act

 Contemplating mixed race identity in Canada, Cuthand presents us with images of blood ties and land ties for indigenous people, and questions the use of the words "white passing" and "light skinned."
-As a light skinned indigenous woman, Cuthand reiterates that racism and discrimination still happen for her, just in different ways.
-Community belonging is contrasted with the difference experiences she has from her darker skinned family.
+As a light skinned indigenous, Cuthand reiterates that racism and discrimination still happen for him, just in different ways.
+Community belonging is contrasted with the difference experiences he has from his darker skinned family.
 Ultimately, a video with more questions than answers, it situates the artist's body in historical trauma and ongoing colonial survival.

 Rental and Sales

 Single Screening Rental